paulgun/teslaprep/model_3_checklist.md

 1. [ ] Check for the correct full name and address on your paperwork
 1. [ ] Confirm the vehicle's VIN matches your paperwork
+1. [ ] Verify that the vehicle's Telsa invoice record matches your configuration
+1. [ ] Verify that the vehicle's body colour, interior, and wheels match what you configured
-1. [ ] Check the vehicle's "About" screen for any information that does not match the vehicle (found by tapping the car icon in the bottom-left, then tapping Software)
+1. [ ] Check the vehicle's "About" screen for any information that does not match the vehicle (found by tapping the car icon in the bottom-right, then tapping Software)
-1. [ ] Verify that the vehicle's Monroney record matches your configuration
-1. [ ] Verify that the vehicle's body color, interior, and wheels match what you configured

 ## SECTION B - Exterior inspection ##

+> Vehicle may still be on charger waiting for pickup, skip to the charger checks first before they unplug it

 ### Panel gaps ###